Last Updated: October 12, 2018

 ACE is an acronym for “angiotensin converting enzyme” and is a naturally occurring protein found in tissues throughout the body.
-ACE helps to control blood pressure by regulating the amount of fluids in the body.
+ACE helps to control blood pressure by regulating the number of fluids in the body.

-A new study from the Journal of Clinical Investigation shows that ACE can induce an immune response in the brain and boost brain power in laboratory mice.
+A study from the Journal of Clinical Investigation shows that ACE can induce an immune response in the brain and boost brain power in laboratory mice.

 Researchers at Cedars-Sinai Medical Center found that by targeting certain immune blood cells, they could overproduce ACE which broke down beta-amyloid proteins associated with Alzheimer’s and slowed cognitive decline.